Job Retention Scheme

 Is the cap of £2,500 pounds inclusive of wage costs such as pension contributions?

-The reimbursement covers 80% of usual monthly wage costs to a cap of £2,500 per employee plus the associated employer National Insurance contributions and minimum auto-enrolment employer pension contributions (up to 3%).
-These payments can be recovered in addition to the cap.
+The reimbursement covers 80% of usual monthly wage costs to a cap of £2,500 per employee.
+Employers are currently liable for the associated employer National Insurance contributions and minimum auto-enrolment employer pension contributions (up to 3%).

 Regular payments which the employer is obliged to make, for example non-discretionary overtime or non-discretionary commission payments can be included in the calculation of wages.